weleoka/discdex/README.md

 ### Requirements
 Python 3.4

 A NIX based system ( This is due to the fact that MS-Windows path using backslash needs to be escaped in the code to work).

 ### Overview
-A simple tool to create a log of all files and folders on a media device such as a CD or BLU-Ray.
-The log appends an arbitary name to all files/folders which specifies which CD/BR it can be found on.
+A simple tool to create a log of all files and folders on a removable media device such as a CD or BLU-Ray.
+The log appends an arbitary name to all files/folders which specifies which removable media entity it can be found on.

+Discdex aims to collect metadata on all, or choice, data stored on removable storage devices.
+The metadata can then be put to use for organising, be searched through and ultimately data can be kept track of more easily.

 ### Installation